Sagi-Send/cfd-weno-teno-mscl-thinc/README.md

 inspect reference results without rebuilding, but rebuilding from source is recommended whenever you modify any solver.

-## Requirements

-* **Fortran toolchain:** Any modern `gfortran` (tested with 11+) or Intel compiler capable of Fortran 90 modules.
-* **Python 3.9+** with `numpy` and `matplotlib` for the plotting utilities.
-No extra dependencies are required because the scripts rely solely on the Python standard library plus those two packages.

-Optional: `gnuplot` or another plotting package if you prefer to use the plain text `.dat` files elsewhere.

 ## Building and running the solvers

 Every solver follows the same pattern: edit the problem parameters near the